flatironinstitute/sciware/24_Types/main.md

 * algebraic data types

+## Motivation

-start with example with bug that types would catch (repeat at end)
+TODO: start with example with bug that types would catch (repeat at end)

 ## Types